 If any of the terms or conditions in this agreement is duly found to be invalid or unenforceable by a court or government body of competent jurisdiction, the remaining terms or conditions of this agreement shall not be affected by the finding and shall continue to apply as necessary to reflect the original intention of the parties.
 Verizon's failure at any time to enforce any provision of this Agreement or any right or remedy available hereunder or at law or equity, or to exercise any option herein provided shall in no way be construed to be a waiver of such provision, right, remedy or option or in any other way affect the validity of this Agreement.
 The exercise by Verizon of any rights, remedies or options provided in this Agreement or at law or equity shall not preclude or prejudice Verizon from exercising thereafter the same or any other rights or remedies or options.

 Verizon Long Distance LLC Business Digital Voice 1310 North Courthouse Rd Arlington, VA 22201

-V-15.2 Dated October 21, 2015
+V 18.1 Effective March 1, 2018